castortut/castor-web/content/join/_index.md

 subtitle: Become a spaceman today!
 description: Become a member of Castor today by filling out this form.
 ---
 To get connected with club members and hear about events, check out our Telegram channels in the site footer.
-During the school year, we meet every Tuesday at 18:00 at our club room in Sähkötalo, SI011.
+During the school year, we meet every Thursday at 18:00 at our club room in Sähkötalo, SI011.
 Come see it for yourself!

 If you wish to pay the membership fee (5€/school year) the account is: